 Having arrived in West Yorkshire to a blanket of snow the Aussies were reassured by unseasonably bright sunshine in Leeds this week, but my BBC weather colleague Simon King tells me Friday will not be to Melbourne's liking.
 "Very cold, dry and with a 20% of light snow in the air," was his midweek verdict.
 He's often wrong of course.

 The romantic in me would prefer this to be a more "even contest".
 By that I mean not played in conditions to which the Australians are not accustomed.
 Not played on their opponents' ground at the other side of the world.
 And not played during the Super League season but before their NRL year has even started.

 But I struggle to see what the other options are.
 Perhaps given the class of the Australian club game, this is the cliched "leveller" that the contest needs unless it is completely revamped and expanded beyond two clubs.

 One thing that we won't see on Friday is the kind of huge hit that gets the crowd on its feet.
-RIP the shoulder charge, after it was outlawed this week.
+RIP the shoulder charge,

 For player safety reasons I fully understand it.
 But the majority of the players I have spoken to tell me they play professional rugby knowing full well what the risks are and that the controversial collision is "fine if done properly".